 Register for the "Historic Preservation E-News" email list to receive periodic information of interest to owners of historic homes or landmark properties.

 Seventy-five percent of the city is located within the Shaker Village Historic District that is listed on the National Register of Historic Places.
 Shaker Heights is also home to the Winslow Road Historic District (designated as a local historic district in 2007), a local historic district that surrounds Shaker Square, and 45 individually designated local landmarks.

 The Landmark Commission must review all exterior changes proposed for individual landmarks and properties located in the Winslow Road and Shaker Square local landmark districts.
 This includes building changes and environmental/landscape changes.
 More information.

-In addition to reviewing and approving alterations and additions to local landmark properties, the Commission sponsors an annual Preservation Awards program.
+In addition to reviewing and approving alterations and additions to local landmark properties, the Commission sponsors a biennial Preservation Awards program (held in even years).
 The Shaker Heights Landmark Commission established its Preservation Awards program in 1998 to recognize and highlight efforts by property owners who have preserved and improved their properties.
 This awards program is mirrored after the program established by the National Trust for Historic Preservation in 1971.